opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 ```

 These headers are used to carry the original switch ingress port of a packet-in,
-and specify the intended output port for a packet-out.
+and to specify the intended output port for a packet-out.

 When the P4Runtime agent in Stratum receives a packet from the switch CPU port,
 it expects to find the `cpu_in_header_t` header as the first one in the frame.